-In addition, I have a following harmless insight about development and differentiation of higher eukaryotes, which should be certainly related to irreversible creation of chromatin structure plasticity.
-For instance, when ovum and sperm are fertilized, though all components of chromatin (or chromosome) (except DNA) existed in the former one should be generally considered to be evenly and symmetrically divided into two chromatin sets, in fact, asymmetrical allotment of chromatin components must spontaneously become in a few unbalance, i.e., two daughter cells after the first cell division of fertilized ovum must already have quantitative and qualitative differences slightly in constituent elements of their chromatin (chromosome).
-Successively, the unbalanced distribution of chromatin components should be repeated and converged to create varied chromatin structure plasticity surrounding proximal 5'-upstream regions of different sets of numerous particular genes in individual cells via a lot of cell divisions.
-Furthermore, such spontaneous and asymmetrical allotment of chromatin components at first cell division (followed by its successive convergence) should be universally occurred in all fertilized ova.
-Consequently, complexity and diversity of chromatin structure plasticity cause those of cell specificity, i.e., distinct functions of chromatin, nucleus and/or cell, leading to irreversible creation of variety of specific cell (or tissue) types in higher eukaryotes.
+In addition, I have a following harmless insight concerning the development and differentiation of higher eukaryotes, which are certainly related to irreversible creation of the chromatin structure plasticity.
+Whenever ovum and sperm are fertilized, all components of the chromatin (or chromosomes) (except DNA), which exist in the ovum, are generally considered to be evenly and symmetrically divided into two chromatin sets.
+However, I guess that an asymmetrical allotment of these chromatin components spontaneously becomes in a few unbalance.
+That is, two daughter cells after the first cell division of the fertilized ovum have already a slight quantitative and qualitative difference in constituent elements of their chromatin (chromosomes).
+Successively, the unbalanced distribution of the chromatin components is repeated and converged to create the varied chromatin structure plasticity surrounding proximal 5'-upstream regions of different sets of numerous specific genes in individual cells through various cell divisions.
+Furthermore, such spontaneous and asymmetrical allotment of the chromatin components at the first cell division (followed by its successive convergence) universally occurs in all fertilized ova.
+Consequently, both of the complexity and the diversity of the chromatin structure plasticity cause those of cell specificity, i.e., distinct functions of the chromatin, the nucleus and/or the cell, inducing irreversible creation of variety of specific cell (or tissue) types in higher eukaryotes.

-Well, genome information, which is inherited to descendant generations via cell divisions (and of course, fertilization or pollination of generative cells), is generally preserved in nucleotide sequences of DNA and translated in amino acid sequences of protein (or polypeptide) through transcription in nucleotide sequences of RNA.
-In eukaryotes, genome information and nuclear function should be mainly protected by nuclear membrane which acts as cytoplasm-nucleus barrier; naturally, there are two other typical and important barrier systems for conservation (protection) of life, e.g., blood-brain barrier for conservation of individuals in higher animals and insemination (sperm-ovum fertilization or stamen-pistil pollination) barrier for conservation of species in higher animals or plants.
-Moreover, both of communication and signal transduction between nucleus and cytoplasm, which are essential for normal expressions of cell functions, should be preferentially performed by the going and returning of large and/or small molecules via nuclear pore acting as a guard station at the barrier.
-By contrast, both of transport of useless molecules and signal transduction on unexpected (and/or unfavorable) change in intra- and/or extra-cellular environment to nucleus must be usually shielded by this barrier system.
+Well, genome information, which is inherited to descendant generations through cell divisions (and of course, fertilization or pollination of generative cells), is generally preserved in nucleotide sequences of DNA and translated into amino acid sequences of proteins (or polypeptides) through transcription into nucleotide sequences of RNA.
+In eukaryotes, genome information and nuclear function are mainly protected by the nuclear membrane that acts as a cytoplasm-nucleus barrier; naturally, there are two other typical and important barrier systems for conservation (protection) of life, e.g., a blood-brain barrier for conservation of individuals in higher animals and an insemination (sperm-ovum fertilization and stamen-pistil pollination) barrier for conservation of species in higher animals and plants.
+Moreover, communication and signal transduction between the nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, are preferentially performed by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
+By contrast, both the transport of useless molecules to the nucleus and the signal transduction on an abnormal and unexpected (and/or unfavorable) change in the intra- and/or extra-cellular environment to the chromatin are usually shielded by this barrier system.